urob/adv360-demo-config/readme.md

 The firmware in this repo is configured to be compiled using my [adv360 branch](https://github.com/urob/zmk/tree/adv360) of the ZMK firmware.
 Compared to the branch used by the official Kinesis repo, it features the following enhancements:
-- uses latest ZMK firmware
+- ZMK updated to latest ZMK firmware
 - includes board files and optional alternate matrix-transform (see below)
 - supports experimental mouse usage (PR #778)
 - supports tri-state (aka swapper) behavior (PR #1366)